-Certain redeemable noncontrolling interest in the Partnership's subsidiaries are reflected as mezzanine equity on the consolidated balance sheet.
-Redeemable noncontrolling interests as of December 31, 2018 include (i) a balance of \$477 million related to the USAC Preferred Units described below and (ii) a balance of \$22 million related to noncontrolling interest holders in one of the Partnership's consolidated subsidiaries that have the option to sell their interests to the Partnership.
+Certain redeemable noncontrolling interests in the Partnership's subsidiaries are reflected as mezzanine equity on the consolidated balance sheet.
+Redeemable noncontrolling interests as of December 31, 2019 included a balance of \$477 million related to the USAC Preferred Units described below and a balance of \$15 million related to noncontrolling interest holders in one of the Partnership's consolidated subsidiaries that have the option to sell their interests to the Partnership.